ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex03.md

 ```

 Notice several things:

 * The `target` element contains a `depends="compile"` attribute that indicates that the `compile` target should be run first if either:
     * The .class files that the compile step creates don't exist
     * Any of the files that the `compile` target depends on have changed since it was last run.
-    * We can demonstrate that if the .class files don't exist, or have changed, the compile target is run first.
-Also, we can show that any time the .class files have changed, the jar target gets run.
+    * We can demonstrate that if the `.class` files don't exist, or have changed, the compile target is run first.
+        Also, we can show that any time the `.class` files have changed, the jar target gets run.
 Otherwise it does not.

-* We put the jar file into a directory called "build".
-Starting with ex04, we are going to
+* We put the jar file into a directory called `build`.
+Starting with [Rational: ex04](/tutorials/rational_ex04/), we are going to
     put all of the artifacts from compiling our code into this subdirectory, so that they are not
-  cluttering up the main directory.
-We'll also put our code into a subdirectory called src.
+    cluttering up the top level directory.
+We'll also put our source code into a subdirectory called `src`.
     This is more reflective of the common practices used on professional Java coding projects.

 * We've left something undone here: we really should add code into our `clean` target that
-  cleans up the .jar file as well as the .class files.
-We'll take care of that in ex04 as well.
+  cleans up the `.jar` file as well as the `.class` files.
+We'll take care of that in [Rational: ex04](/tutorials/rational_ex04/) as well.

 * Reference: [Ant Jar task documentation](https://ant.apache.org/manual/Tasks/jar.html)